turbot/tailpipe-docs/docs/reference/cli/connect.md

 { 'database_filepath":"/home/jon/.tailpipe/data/default/tailpipe_20241212134120.db"}
 ```

-Use Tailpipe to query the connect database:
+Use Tailpipe to query the connected database:

 >[!NOTE]
 > Not a `tailpipe query` option, yet, will it be?